timersys/wpfavs/README.txt

 3. When you run a list you get to the plugins of the Wpfav

 == Changelog ==

+= 1.1 =
+* Plugin almost completely recoded for new version of Wp Favs site

 = 1.0.7.1 =